Andreas-Menzel/ContinuousSpeedTest/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit -i INTERVAL, --interval INTERVAL
                         Testing interval in seconds.
 Make sure that the interval is not shorter than the time needed for testing. (default: 60)
   -d DURATION, --duration DURATION
                         Duration of the entire test runs.
 The script will automatically end after this duration.
 Set to <= 0 for infinite. (default: 0)
   -l LOG_FILE, --log_file LOG_FILE
                         Filename for the log-file.
-NOTE: ".csv" will be automatically appended to the filename!
+NOTE: A similar filename will be chosen if a file with this name already exists.

 Default location of the log-file:
     A .csv-file will be created, which will contain all logged information.
     Default Filename: "YYYY-MM-DD_HH:MM:SS_internet_speeds.csv"
-    Default Location: typically "/home/<username>" on Linux
+    Default Location: <tmp_dir>/InternetSpeedLogger/
-                      typically "C:\Users\<username>" on Windows
+        <tmp_dir> on Windows: C:\TEMP, C:\TMP, \TEMP, or \TMP, in that order
-                      typically "/Users/<username>" on macOS
+        <tmp_dir> on all other: /tmp, /var/tmp, or /usr/tmp, in that order
 ```

 ## Contribution